amodrojs/amodro-trace/README.md

 options.logger.warn for transform.

-* indicate plugin resources in output, guess at file path?
 * how to deal with streams, like a gulp thing?
   * .read option, that can replace the cacheRead function?
-* Get contents back in results: the translated source?
-  * What about plugin content, is that run through translate? no.
-  * transform module to name modules for example.
-Can be external?
-  * no onWrite, can translate after.
-Although, requires another array scan.
-But for source maps do not use.
 * license: bsd also, dojo foundation
 * load error in Loader.js still propagate correctly?
 * clean up readme